Solid Waste

 Once your bins have been emptied, let the inside dry out completely.
 Then clean them with bleach or soap and sprinkle bicarbonate of soda (baking soda) on the bottom.

-Bulky items such as furniture, mattresses and other large items that used to be picked up during special collection weeks are now picked up along with the regular waste.
+Furniture, mattresses and other bulky items that used to be picked up during special weeks are now picked up upon request (collection date is provided when request is made).

-If you need to get rid of multiple bulky items, you can do so without charge by bringing them to the waste processing centre.
+If you need to get rid of multiple bulky items, you can do so by bringing them to the waste processing centre.

 White goods include items such as: